Jacques Audiard’s Dheepan, Cannes Festival’s 2015 Palme d’Or winner, is Finally coming out in North America.

 Dheepan is a Tamil freedom fighter from Sri Lanka who flees the civil war and goes to France, taking with him a woman and a little girl posing as his family, in order to claim asylum.
 Finding an apartment and a job in a tough parisian suburb, he works to build a new life but the daily violence surrounding them forces him to reconnect with warrior instincts to protect those he wishes to become his kin.

-To top all this, as if it wasn’t enough, his trio of comedians are also great new comers.
-Jesuthasan Antonythasan- Kalieaswari Srinivasan –Claudine Vinasithamby with a combine filmography next to nothing (Anthonythasan appeared briefly in an indian film) are part of a very strong casting.
+To top all this, as if it wasn’t enough, his trio of comedians are also great newcomers.
+Jesuthasan Antonythasan- Kalieaswari Srinivasan –Claudine Vinasithamby with a combined filmography next to nothing (Anthonythasan appeared briefly in an indian film) are part of a very strong casting.